VidCruiter Logo

 Increased Job Dissatisfaction

-The reason many talent acquisition professionals enter the field of recruitment is because they love working with people.
+The reason many talent acquisition professionals enter the field of recruitment is because they love working with people and possess high levels of emotional intelligence.
 They’re enthusiastic about making genuine connections with potential employees.
-But monotonous question asking can wear on recruiters’ energy levels, making them feel lethargic about their work.
-You likely want to find your spark again!

 Job dissatisfaction